frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
 The left side has an OLED.

 Either side can take an encoder.
 The screenshots and description below mostly assume it is on the left, but a right-side encoder works, and would usually be used with the "opposite" layer (EDIT instead of SYMS, SNAP instead of FUNC).
-In practice, I find that I mostly use the encoder for adjusting keyboard lighting; for most other functions it's quicker to just use keys and I could certainly live without it.
+In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for most functions it's quicker to just use keys; I could certainly live without it.

 ### Features